ZacJoffe/clipboard/README.md

 As such, the only dependency for each package is its respective clipboard service (`xclip` or `xsel`).

-Note that both libraries have the exact same functionality, just using two different backends.
+The library for `xclip` can also be used to copy images to the clipboard.

 ## Installation and Use
-Install the library you choose to use.
+Install the library of your choise.
 For `xclip`:
 ```
 go get -u github.com/ZacJoffe/clipboard/xclip
 ```